skupperproject/refdog/terminology.md

 running.
 Sites are linked together to form networks.

 Sites have different kinds based on platform.
-These currently include Kubernetes, Podman, VMs, and bare metal.
+These currently include Kubernetes, Podman, virtual machines, and bare metal hosts.

 ### Links